JapneetSinghh/Git-Essentials-/Github_Udemy.md

 ---

-# Git Commands Reference Guide

-## Git Stash: Save and Restore Uncommitted Changes
+# Ch 15: Git Stash: Save and Restore Uncommitted Changes

 ### What is `git stash`?
 `git stash` temporarily saves uncommitted changes, allowing you to switch branches or pull updates without committing unfinished work.
 It helps prevent conflicts when changing branches.